Frequently asked questions

 - Who orders the Inspection and how, when?

-You are ultimately responsible to order your inspection, although most good realtors will assist you to insure you get this done.
+You, the buyer, are ultimately responsible to order your inspection, although most good realtors will assist you to insure you get this done.
 This is because typically you only have a 10 day right to inspect the property, sometimes less.
 At the expiration of this "right to inspect" time limit, you must proceed with the contract to purchase without an inspection.
 Most good inspectors are busy.
 Don't wait until the last minute to interview, select and schedule your inspector or your choices of inspector quality will diminish exponentially with time.

 - Who repairs the defects if any are found?